sanjog-shrestha/Simple-ML-Projects/Recognizing HandWritten Digits/README.md

 > To save these for the `images/` folder, add a `plt.savefig("images/<name>.png", bbox_inches="tight")` call right before each respective `plt.show()`.

-## Notes on this implementation

-- The original script split the data with a fixed slice (`x[:1000]` / `x[1000:]`) rather than an actual train/test split function.
-This version uses `train_test_split(..., stratify=y)` instead, which both shuffles the data and guarantees proportional class representation in each split — a plain positional slice offers neither guarantee.
-- Added a confusion matrix, since the original only checked accuracy and manually eyeballed the first 50 predictions vs. true labels (`predictions[:50]` / `y_test[:50]`) rather than a systematic breakdown.
-- All hyperparameters (hidden layer size, activation, solver, learning rate, etc.) live in one `PipelineConfig` dataclass instead of being inlined into the `MLPClassifier(...)` call, making them easy to tune and log.

 ## Things I'd like to try next